didillysquat/VTK2022/README.md

 What are ssh-keys?(https://jumpcloud.com/blog/what-are-ssh-keys)

-> **Exercise 1:** Generate a pair of ssh-keys.
+> **Exercise:** Generate a pair of ssh-keys.
 Send the public key to Ben for installation on the server along with your username.
 N.B. if working on Windows, try to use the Open SSH Client on the command line with the command: `ssh-keygen`.
 For both Windows and mac, the key should be saved to the default location which should be a hidden folder called `.ssh` inside your user's base directory.

-> **Exercise 2:** ssh into the sequana server once Ben has installed your SSH keys.
+> **Exercise:** ssh into the sequana server once Ben has installed your SSH keys.
 Ask Ben for sequana's IP. (optional) [set up](https://linuxize.com/post/using-the-ssh-config-file/) a 'config' file in '.ssh' so that you don't have to enter your IP and username every time you want to

 ## Part 2: Installing software in your user directory
 We'll need some programmes if we're going to do some work.